-Diridon Station is undergoing a separate but complimentary plan called the Diridon Station Area Plan (DSAP).
+Diridon Station is undergoing a separate but complementary plan called the Diridon Station Area Plan (DSAP).

-The following recommendations are necessary to get the station area "BART ready".
-These recommendations should be adopted and implemented before Opening Day of VTA's BART Phase II Extension.
+The following recommendations are necessary to make the station area "BART ready"- enabling successful TOCs well before the opening of BART Phase II.
+Accomplishing this will require leadership and new plans, policies, funding, and infrastructure investments to assure the transformation of the station area into a transit-friendly community.
+Consequently, these recommendations should be adopted and implemented before opening day of VTA's BART Phase II Extension.